cbillingham/docconvert/README.md

 We tried really hard to have this package support both Python 2 and 3 for a long time.
 We've dropped Python 2 support officially.
-Its just become cumbersome to test with.
+Its just become cumbersome to automate tests for.
 However, the code will probably still work in Python 2.7+ *I think*.
 Good luck!

 ## License